ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Appendix

 \subsection{Verifier Configuration for the Collision Avoidance Benchmark}

-In this section we describe how each verifier was configured for the collision avoidance benchmark discussed in section 5.1. \Cref{table:verifier configuration} summarizes the non-default parameters for each solver and the location where the parameter was set.
+This section describes how each verifier was configured for the collision avoidance benchmark discussed in section 5.1. \Cref{table:verifier configuration} summarizes the non-default parameters for each solver and the location where the parameter was set.
 Both \textsc{NNENUM} and \textsc{ERAN} by default make use of parallelization, and \textsc{Marabou} has a parallel mode of operation, but for this experiment we restrict all tools to a single core.
+We ran the experiments on a single core to try to separate the aspects of how each solver was parallelized from what we viewed as the core of its algorithmic approach.
+We expect \textsc{ZoPE} would parallelize well, especially on more challenging problems.
 The hyperparameters we ran for \textsc{ERAN} may be better suited for multiple cores than a single core, so further comparison could explore these in more depth.
 Additionally, the timing results from the Verification of Neural Networks 2020 competition\footnote{\url{https://sites.google.com/view/vnn20/vnncomp}} for several properties for \textsc{ERAN} were slower than we expected from the change in hardware and the restriction to a single core.
 Exploring the tool further, we observed that on several problem instances it would return back a failed status before reaching a timeout.
 On these same instances we saw that \textsc{ERAN} would find several inputs that were almost counter-examples, for example with a margin of \num{1e-6} from violating the property, flag these as potential counter-examples, then move on.
 It is possible that the root cause of the abnormalities we observed affected timing results.
 On problems where \textsc{ERAN} did return a status the results were consistent with the ground truth.